grant-brooks/Stainless-II/README.md

 ######*Trials were conducted through use of [The Acid Tests] (http://acid1.acidtests.org/).

 ##Disclaimer on Privacy Concerns
-**Stainless** does not save any cached pages without your permission, and does not in any way use any data collected through the caching of these pages for malicious intent.
+**Stainless** does not save any cached pages without your permission, and does not in any way use any data collected through the caching of these pages with/for malicious intent.
 Cached pages are removed after 10 days without access.

 ---------------------------------------------------------------------------------------------------------------------